prebid/prebid.github.io/dev-docs/bidders/ix.md

          }
      });
 ```
-6. (Optional) Set up First Party Data (FPD) using the Index bidder-specific FPD (preferred method) setting or the Prebid FPD module.
-For more information, see the [Set up First Party Data (FPD)](#set-up-first-party-data-fpd) section below.
+6. (Optional) Set up First Party Data (FPD).
+For more information about the data types we support and the instructions for each option, see the [Set up First Party Data (FPD)](#set-up-first-party-data-fpd) section below.
 7. (Optional) If you want to monetize instream video, you need to enable a cache endpoint in the `[pbjs.setConfig()]` function as follows:
 ```javascript
     pbjs.setConfig({